raytrk/Projects/Microsoft Excel/Data Cleaning/README.md

 2. These top 60 items were made up of the top 30 items by Unit Cost(UC) and top 30 items by Total Value(TV) where TV = UC \* Qty kept in the Pharmacy

 3. There maybe items in both lists, in which case, the next item chosen will be the next in sequence between the 2 lists.
 I.e.:
-    i.
-31st item from the top 30 by UC list then ii.
-31st item from the top 30 by TV list then iii.
-32nd item from the top 30 by UC list .... so on and so forth
+    * 31st item from the top 30 by UC list then
+    * 31st item from the top 30 by TV list then
+    * 32nd item from the top 30 by UC list .... so on and so forth

-4. These data is not easily extracted from our inventory management system
+5. These data is not easily extracted from our inventory management system
-    a.
-The Stock Balance report details the quantity of each item held
+    * The Stock Balance report details the quantity of each item held
-    b.
-The PostStockTake Analysis report details the Unit Cost of each item
+    * The PostStockTake Analysis report details the Unit Cost of each item
-5. Hence a simple file that can generate these top 60 items each month is required.
+6. Hence a simple file that can generate these top 60 items each month is required.

 ---